paulagrata/pozy/README.md

 ## final project for web development
-e-commerce site utilizing adding products to your cart, with real-time updates that dynamically reflect your selections. functionality
+e-commerce site utilizing functionality by adding products to your cart, with real-time updates that dynamically reflect your selections

 ## uses:
 node.js, express